wellsaar/terraform-js2/ubuntu_nginx_r_shiny/README.md

 ## How to use

 1. git checkout git@github.com:wellsaar/terraform-js2.git
-2. Edit ubuntu22.auto.tfvars to set the name of your jetstream keypair as well as your project allocation
+2. Edit Ubuntu22.auto.tfvars to set the name of your jetstream keypair as well as your email address.
 3. Run ``` terraform apply``` and review the changes
 4. Once the ansible job has finished, it will output the domain name for your shiny server. https://shiny.(Jetstream Allocation Name here).projects.jetstream-cloud.org